utunga/thankful/doc/whitepaper.md

 It is also, of course, possibly to algorithmically enforce a contract based on, for example, a pre-authorized credit card or legal contracts.
 There is nothing strictly preventing kinpesa from being built 'on top' of such currency forms but this would introduce the fragility of having to trust a centralized third party to act as a proxy or potentially wait for humans to act on their legal obligations.

-## Regarding decentralization and the interests of the system as a whole
+## Regarding decentralization and the competing interests of the system as a whole vs individuals

 As a goal, even though users can choose which 'app' they use and there is no central store of data, the intention is that the incentive strucure is set up in such a way that the apps should not need to enforce 'good' or prevent 'negative' behaviors that the users of the app may wish to do.
 Specifically every app should act 'in the interests' of the user who installed that app, and not need to (or attempt to) enforce behavior which is good for the network per se, rather than the user.
 That is, there should be no reason why a user would want to install an app with 'cheat codes'.
 Potentially this is because other apps will prevent interaction with players or apps that attempt to subvert this paradigm by spam or other methods of attack but better than that would be to design the system so that no such 'cheat codes' exist.
 That, at least, is the goal.